-- chemicals;
+- · chemicals;

 - products containing chemicals;

 - fumes;

-- dusts;
+- · dusts;

 - vapours;

-- mists;
+- · mists;

 - gases and asphyxiating gases;

 - germs that cause diseases, such as leptospirosis or legionnaires disease.

-Control of substances hazardous to healthy (COSHH) risk assessments are completed by the Health and Safety Officer.
+Control of substances hazardous to healthy (COSHH) risk assessments are completed by Italia Conti's building maintenance contractor, on behalf of the institution.